CurryTPH/Guides/Display Adapter REG_DWORDS/README.md

 HKLM\System\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\0000\
 ```

-These registry keys are used to configure and manage the display adapter at boot.
+These registry keys are used to configure and manage the display adapter at boot and are all sorted by startup time:

 ## Registry Keys